mjlshen/terraform-aws-opa/README.md

 ## Rego structure

-`main.rego` distributes rule decisions based on the resources shown in a terraform plan.
+`main.rego` distributes rule decisions based on the resources shown in a terraform plan using partial evaluation.

 ```rego
 deny[msg] {